petrvanblokland/DesignDesignSpace/DDS-home.md

 ~~~
 box = content.newIntroduction()

-~~~
+"""
 # Working from home?
 Studying online in Corona world?
 DesignDesign.Space offers a series of **free workshops**.
 Check the dates and topics.
 Subscribe by [e-mail](mailto:info@designdesign.space?subject=Subscribing%20for%20the%20free%20DesignDesign.Space%20workshop).
 Limited places.
 First come, first served.
+"""
+~~~

+# Working from home?
+Studying online in Corona world?
+All **free workshops** are fully booked now, but regular studies can start any time, for any length and about any topic.
+Consider the option!
+Subscribe by [e-mail](mailto:info@designdesign.space?subject=Subscribing%20for%20the%20free%20DesignDesign.Space%20workshop).

 ~~~
 #box = section.newCropped()